-- The weak economy affects consumer-purchasing power.
+\cdot The weak economy affects consumer-purchasing power.
 An average net wage is lower than in any country in the region and the unemployment rate is high.
-Therefore, people are more interested in price than in quality; - Quality and safety control among locally produced and imported products is often erratic in part because BiH government laboratories work with outdated technology and are ill-equipped.
+Therefore, people are more interested in price than in quality;

+\cdot Quality and safety controls are often erratic in part because BiH government laboratories work with outdated technology and are ill-equipped.
 Therefore, labeling requirements are often not met and low-quality products may be found on the market that undercut other products;

-- · There are still active gray and black markets; - Fraud and corruption can be a problem, especially in relation to taxation and import duties.
+• There are still active gray and black markets;

+• Fraud and corruption can be a problem, especially in relation to taxation and import duties.

 However, there are market opportunities for high quality U.S. products due to the fact that consumer awareness is improving which will eventually result in spending more money on high quality food products.
 Californian wines (lower price point), almonds and peanut butter are already in the market.